Event Venues

 Parklands is a boutique townhouse hotel and provides Perth with an unbeatable combination of quality accommodation and two highly regarded restaurants.

-The Royal George Hotel on George Street is a favourite of Perth Festival goers and just around the cover from our venues.
+The Royal George Hotel on George Street is a favourite of Perth Festival goers and artists and is just around the corner from our venues.